 If your website is using WordPress, make sure to disable all the plugins that you don't actually use or need.
 Sometimes users will install a large number of WordPress plugins which can drastically reduce the performance of your website.

 Volume zones are optimized to offer a good price-performance ratio but don't give the best performance in areas that have high regional costs such as South America or Asia.
-If these are your targeted audiences, we would strongly suggest using a Premium zone.
+If these are your targeted audiences, we would strongly suggest using a Standard zone.